 well as articles on Hesiod, Plautus, Catullus and Martial.
 Since her sabbatical

-in 2007 she has authored six commentaries (Livy's Tarpeia, Catullus' Postumia, Cicero's Clodia Metelli, Horace's Chloe, Horace's Leuconoe, and Plautus' Erotium) and mentored seven others.
+in 2007 she has authored seven commentaries (Livy's Tarpeia, Catullus' Postumia, Cicero's Clodia Metelli, Horace's Chloe, Horace's Leuconoe, Plautus' Erotium, and Ovid's Filia and Flaminica Dialis) and mentored seven others.
 Maria has presented papers at conferences of the

 Association, the American Classical League and various regional classical organizations.
 She has given long-time service in administrative positions in the Classical Association of the Atlantic States as Program Coordinator and chair of the Program Committee, chair of the Grants Committee, member of the Awards , Nominations, and Clack Lectureship Committees and 2nd Vice President.
 She has received faculty merit awards for her teaching and scholarship at Saint Joseph's University; most recently she was the proud recipient of the 2015 Christian R. and Mary F. Lindback Award for Distinguished College Teaching.